How to Answer Product Improvement Questions in PM Interviews

 Top pain point: Discovery fatigue from repetitive recommendations.

 Solution: Contextual Auto-Playlists using time of day, location, and history to generate a playlist that fits the moment.
 60% familiar favorites, 40% new discoveries.
 Refreshes daily.
+Users can thumbs-up to like the context, refining future playlists.

 Example 3: Improve Google Maps